 Liberica and Robusta beans do not rank as highly as Arabica does among coffee connoisseurs; these beans are often regarded as inferior in quality.

-However, most people are of the conviction that the Javanese coffee is an adulterated strain.
+However, most people think that Javanese coffee is an adulterated strain.
 The term “Java” makes coffee snobs prefer some peculiar blends.
 And even though vast amounts of Arabica beans are cultivated today on the eastside hills of Java, naysayers of the export still consider it inauthentic.

 Top Java coffee brands